 Our latest bird activity, bird banding was more up close and hands-on than other activities we’ve done.
-It was a fabulous way to get outside and excited about animals.
+It was a fabulous way to get outside and excited about nature, specifically about birds.

 These birds are put into cloth bags and hung by the corresponding number of the net where they were caught.

 Then, each bird is taken out to do the following:

 Look how the little guys are weighted.
 (Photo below.)